Special lines on contact manifolds: Contact manifolds

 If $X$ is a contact manifold of dimension $2n+1$, then $-K_X$ is a divisor linearly equivalent to the Cartier divisor of the line bundle $L^{\otimes (n+1)}$.
 Our main interest is when $X$ is projective, in fact Fano, which is therefore equivalent to $L$ being ample.
 However, some of the statements are true in a more general setting.
-First let us recall, the major classification result: